Josefina Castellví: Filmography

 On the 25th anniversary of the creation of the Spanish base, Josefina Castellví, at 77, returned to Antarctica after more than a decade along with journalists and documentary director Albert Solé, who directed The Ice Memories.
 In the film Castellví documents her farewell journey from the white continent.
 The documentary was made as a tribute for all the work done by her and the three other scientists who got Spain to build the first base to investigate this remote area of the planet.
 The film chronicles this return to Antarctica.

 Albert Solé said: "The truth is that I come from a family of very powerful women, a true matriarchy.
 That is why, when I met Josefina Castellví - It sounds like almost everyone - I immediately recognized a familiar landscape, with strong women and great fighters, who knew how to cope with many passions against many obstacles that life mounted against them in a very difficult time and world.
 I realized that in this story there was an alchemy of irresistible elements for me: woman, science, adventure and Antarctica."

 Synopsis: In 1986, four Catalan scientists Agustí Julià, Joan Rovira, Josefina Castellví and Antoni Ballester managed to reach Antarctica with the project of planting their tent on Deception Island to force the Spanish state to join the Antarctic Treaty, which would eventually happen in 1988, and lay a foundation.
 The leader of the expedition, Dr. Antoni Ballester, would end up suffering a stroke that led Josefina Castellví to take over and run the small facility at a time when resources were quite limited for the Antarctic program.
 That was how she became the first female head of a foundation in the history of international Antarctic research.
-After retiring, she devotes her time to lace bobbin and gardening, her two passions today, but the photos hanging on the wall of her house and her collection of miniature penguins ensure the memory of her greatest adventure.
-In addition, she finds the suitcase with 30 hours’ worth of film she had captured herself during her first years on the white continent.
+After retiring, she devoted her time to lace bobbin and gardening, her two passions then, but the photos hanging on the wall of her house and her collection of miniature penguins ensure the memory of her greatest adventure.
+In addition, she found the suitcase with 30 hours’ worth of film she had captured herself during her first years on the white continent.
 Because of this and the pressure of nostalgia, Josefina decided to return to Antarctica.

 The documentary was first broadcast on the second channel of Televisión Española on Friday 30 May 2014.